Alexander Bublik: 2021: Historic French Open doubles final, Two ATP singles finals, top 35

-2022: First ATP singles title & top-5 win, top 30, 100th career win
+2022: First ATP singles title

 Bublik started his 2022 season at the Adelaide International 2.
 Seeded sixth, he lost in the first round to Australian wildcard Aleksandar Vukic.
-Ranked 37 at the Australian Open, he was defeated in the second round by 17th seed and world No. 20, Gaël Monfils.
+At the Australian Open, he was defeated in the second round by 17th seed and world No. 20, Gaël Monfils.

 In February, Bublik reached his fifth ATP singles final at the Open Sud de France in Montpellier.
 Seeded sixth, he defeated Tallon Griekspoor, qualifier Pierre-Hugues Herbert, second seed Roberto Bautista Agut, and fifth seed Filip Krajinović en route to the final.
-There, he defeated top seed and world No. 3, Alexander Zverev, to earn his first career win over a top-five player, as well as his first ATP singles title.
+In the final, he defeated top seed and world No. 3, Alexander Zverev, to earn his first career win over a top-five player, as well as his first ATP singles title.
 At the Rotterdam Open, he was eliminated from the tournament in the first round by Andy Murray.
 Seeded seventh at the Qatar ExxonMobil Open, he lost in the second round to Arthur Rinderknech.
 In Dubai, he was beaten in the first round by fifth seed and world No. 11, Hubert Hurkacz.
+Representing Kazakhstan in the Davis Cup tie against Norway, he won both of his matches by beating Viktor Durasovic and world No. 8 Casper Ruud.
+In the end, Kazakhstan won the tie over Norway 3–1 to reach the Davis Cup Finals.
 Seeded 31st at the Indian Wells Masters, he beat 2009 finalist and former world No. 1, Andy Murray, in the second round.
 He lost in the third round to 33rd seed and last year semifinalist, Grigor Dimitrov.
 Seeded 30th at the Miami Open, he was defeated in the third round by sixth seed, world No. 8, and eventual finalist, Casper Ruud.

 Bublik started his clay-court season at the Monte-Carlo Masters.
 He beat 2014 champion, Stan Wawrinka, in the first round for his first win at this event.
 He retired during his second-round match against 13th seed and world No. 19, Pablo Carreño Busta, for no obvious reason.
 Seeded 16th at the Barcelona Open, he was beaten in the second round by Emil Ruusuvuori.
 Last year quarterfinalist at the Madrid Open, he lost in the first round to Miomir Kecmanović.
 Due to not defending his quarterfinalist points from last year, Bublik's ranking fell from 33 to 41.
 In Rome, he was defeated in the first round by lucky loser Marcos Giron.
-Seeded eighth at the Geneva Open, he was beaten in the first round by Kamil Majchrzak.
-Ranked 42 at the French Open, he lost in the second round to 28th seed Miomir Kecmanović.
+Seeded eighth at the Geneva Open, he lost in the first round to Kamil Majchrzak.
+At the French Open, he lost his second-round match to 28th seed, Miomir Kecmanović, in four sets.